OH MY SWEET LAND

 Written & Directed by Amir Nizar Zuabi

 Step into the kitchen.
+The onions are cooking on the stove and meat is on the cutting board waiting to be chopped.
 Our host is preparing kubah, a traditional Syrian dish.
-While she cooks, she tells us the story of meeting Ashraf, a Syrian exile, and falling in love with him as he desperately tries to help those he left behind escape the war.
-When he vanishes, she impulsively trails him, leading her to the homeland she has never known, consumed by war.
-She returns with the stories of the people she encountered along the way, to share what she has witnessed of both the brutality, and the grace, of humanity.
+While she cooks, she tells us the story of meeting Ashraf, a Syrian exile, and falling in love with him as he desperately tries to help those he was forced to leave behind.
+When he vanishes, she impulsively trails him to her homeland—one she has never known, now consumed by war.
+As the meal comes together and then falls apart, we learn the stories of brutality, grace, and humanity of the Syrian refugees she meets along the way.

 We met people in the harshest moments of their life, yet still they were generous, full of grace, hope and even humour.
 This piece is inspired by their stories but more than anything it is inspired by their spirit – that elastic rubber-like ability humans have to adapt and to weather the storm.